surge-synthesizer/surge-synthesizer.github.io/rack_xt_manual/rack_xt_manual.md

 By default the control goes from -1dB to 0dB, where the most sensitive range is.
 If you want to be able to bring the feedback down to silence though, you can press the plus sign over the dial.

-There are internal high- and low-pass filters in the feedback path to shape the sound further.
+There are optional high- and low-pass filters in the feedback path to shape the sound further.
 These filters track V/Oct, the dials control the offset from the root frequency.
+The wet/dry control blends filtered and unfiltered feedback.

 The exciter input directly applies a 0-10v CV to the amplitude of an internal noise generator, sent into the delays feedback path.
 If you've got output patched into the feedback as described above,